 Their services range from stock brokerage and equities trading, fixed income bonds trading, over-the-counter trading or OTC, Agency network, and private wealth.

-The firm thrives on providing clients with up to speed developments on the share markets through research and technology expertise.
+The firm thrives on providing clients with speed developments on the share markets through research and technology expertise.

 The company holds a significant position in the fixed market income market at the NSE.

-It offers discretionary and non-discretionary portfolio management services to its clients as a value-added service purely dependent on customer preference.
+It offers its clients discretionary and non-discretionary portfolio management services as a value-added service purely dependent on customer preference.

 Genghis capital has agents in Kenya in Nairobi, Kisumu, Mombasa, Thika, Makuenui, Nyeri and Kinangop and also in Kampala.